MPriess/crsmithdev.com/resources/posts/2013-08-25-a-refresh-of-crsmith-dev-com.markdown

 ### Previously

 Earlier this year, I finally set up a blog on my domain, having owned but left it unused for over a year.
 My needs were simple:  it was to be a completely static site, hostable on GitHub Pages or Dropbox, and the focus of the project was in **no** way to be the technology or process of creating and maintaining it.
 Despite the part of me that automatically geeked out at the opportunity to build my own completely custom blog generator from scratch, the point of doing it was to provide myself with a straightforward platform for *writing*, not to go on a technical adventure in creating one.
-Although it only resulted in one post at first, the effort was successful: in about 2 hours, I'd set up [Octopress](http://octopress.org) and had it deplying to Pages.
-It ended up looking like this:
+Although I've only written two posts on it so far, the effort was successful: in about 2 hours, I'd set up [Octopress](http://octopress.org) and had it deploying to Pages.
+The result looked like this:

 <img class="img-responsive img-thumbnail blog-image" src="/img/crsmithdev_com_old.jpg"/>

-When I was finished, I found it usable but lacking in a few key ways, the biggest of which was that I was simply underwhlemed with the themes available for Octopress, and had little interest in building or heavily-modifying an Octopress theme.
-Moreover, it felt very much like a monolithic framework, with bits of boilerplate code woven into most areas.
+I found it usable but lacking in a few key ways, the most significant of which was that I was simply underwhlemed with the themes available for Octopress, and had little interest in building or heavily-modifying an Octopress theme.
+Moreover, it felt very much like a monolithic framework, with bits of boilerplate code strewn about my site repo.
 What I realized is that I really wanted a simple engine that would handle the work of converting Markdown to HTML with templates, but would otherwise stay out of the way as much as possible, impose little structure on the site, and most importantly, would leave me total control in designing what the output looked like.

 I was also eager to address a few specific issues: